 5. Pasadena Suicide Bridge

 There are over 100 documented suicides of people jumping off the hauntingly beautiful Colorado Street Bridge in Pasadena.
 The first suicide was in 1919, and since, the landmark has been the source of many ghostly sightings.
-People have seen a man leaping off a rail as well as a woman crossing the bridge and then, vanishing.
+People have reportedly seen a man leaping off a rail as well as a woman crossing the bridge and then, vanishing.
 While it may be on the list of haunted places to visit in the city, it also happens to be on of the most romantic spots.
 It all depends on what you see.

 Location: 504 W Colorado Blvd, Pasadena, CA 91105.
 See it on Google maps.

 6. Cecil Hotel

 No level of rebranding could distance this crime-ridden hotel’s grim past, especially with the recent Netflix series Crime Scene: The Vanishing at the Cecil Hotel.
 The docuseries focuses on the mysterious case of Elisa Lam who went missing for three weeks while on a trip and her body was later found in the water tower.
 But its sordid history of unsolved deaths, suicides, and murders dates back to the 1930s.
 Along with that, it was also home to Serial killers Richard “Nightstalker” Ramirez and Jack Unterweger.
 Needless to say, if you’re looking for haunted places around L.A., this is probably the top destination.